 Where to Stay: Waskesiu Cabins and Hotels

-When it comes to Waskesiu accommodations you have some excellent options.
-The first decision is if you want to stay in one of the Waskesiu hotels or prefer a more traditional Waskesiu cabin.
-And whether you’re camping or staying in a cabin or hotel you may have use for the laundromat (open 7 days a week) which is located just behind the Market at Baker’s.
+There are plenty of great Waskesiu accommodation options, although they do tend to book up early.
+First you have to decide if you want to stay in one of the nice Waskesiu hotels or prefer a more traditional Waskesiu cabin.
+And whether you’re camping or staying in a cabin or hotel you may have use for the laundromat (open 7 days a week) which is located just behind Baker’s Market.

 Elk Ridge on the Lake, formerly known as the Waskesiu Lake Lodge, is a comfortable hotel next to Pete’s Terrace that was recently purchased by the new owners of Elk Ridge Resort.

 The Lakeview Hotel used to house the only bar in Waskesiu Lake, which had a long and, at times, sordid history.
 Many of my least proud moments took place there over the years.
 Alas, the old bar and squalid hotel are long gone, torn to the ground and replaced with this luxurious new version.
 12 beautiful suites with lake views and heated underground parking.
 Oh, how times have changed.

 Waskesiu Resorts / The Wharf / Cedar Village Cottages are a diverse collection of chalets and rooms located just a block back from the beach, exquisitely close to the liquor store.